This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ActiveFitForMe #CollectiveBias

 Rest.
 Get 8 Hours of Sleep!

 Don’t I know how difficult it is to get 8 hours of sleep?
 Being a busy mom, there’s times where I’m the last one in bed.
 Preparing everyone for the next day, cleaning up dishes, making sure laundry is done for the following day, or whatever!
 It seems that sleep is an elusive luxury, afforded to pampered moms that have maids and nannies!
 Getting a good night’s rest is imperative to your overall health!
 Scientists have found that getting good rest can contribute to stabilization of hormone levels, improve memory and cognition, decreases your chances of acquiring diabetes and heart disease, and can even contribute to a healthy weight!
 Besides, you’ll look healthier well-rested!
+Better yet, try hiring cleaning exec cleaning service to take care of home cleaning for ou.

 What are your tips for keeping healthy, young, and fit in your forties and beyond?
 Do you have any advice for women that haven’t reached their forties yet?
 What advice would you give your younger self?